About Us

 Dogs have spent tens of thousands of years evolving alongside us…

-In the last century, our understanding of dogs’ welfare, behavior, and learning has progressed in ways that allow us to support them more thoughtfully than ever before.
+In the last decade, our understanding of dogs’ welfare, behavior, and learning has progressed in ways that allow us to support them more thoughtfully than ever before.

 The arenas of dog training and behavior consulting are facing a challenge to keep up.

 At Saga Dog Behavior, we are rising to the task.
-We’re tapping into crucial conversations, and we’re translating sciences, histories, and experiences into practical, compassionate approaches that help dogs and their people thrive.
+We’re fostering crucial conversations, and we’re weaving values, sciences, histories, and lived experiences into a new narrative – one that offers practical, compassionate approaches to help dogs and their people thrive in relationship.

 The more you know…